laser-institute/reproducible-research/rr-learning-lab-1.md

-# Getting Started With git and GitHub
+# Reproducible Research - Learning Lab 2: Getting Started With git and GitHub

 ## Introduction
 [GitHub](http://github.com/) is a web-based tool for sharing your R code with others and for collaborating with others on R code.
 It is very powerful but also can be challenging to use.